BioDAS/biodas.github.io/wiki/Spec_Review.md

 All DAS requests take the form of a URL.
 Each URL has a site-specific prefix, followed by a standardized path and query string.
 The standardized path begins with the string **/das**.
-This is followed by URL components containing the data source name and a command.
-For
+This is followed by URL components containing the data source name and a command.<font color="red"> Should put some guidance or specify the ability for servers to accept encoded URLs</font> For example:
-example: <font color="red">How do we get everyone to specify say "chromosome1" in the exact same way not "chr1" etc.</font> <code>
+<font color="red">How do we get everyone to specify say "chromosome1" in
+the exact same way not "chr1" etc.</font> <code>

 [`http://www.wormbase.org/db/das/elegans/features?segment=CHROMOSOME_I:1000,2000`](http://www.wormbase.org/db/das/elegans/features?segment=CHROMOSOME_I:1000,2000)
 `^^^^^^^^^^^^^^^^^^^^^^^^^^ ^^^ ^^^^^^^ ^^^^^^^^ ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^`